tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 == Changelog ==

+= 4.20.0 =
+* added Notifications tab in Dashboard area of the plugin
+* fixed bug with refresh token in Google Drive
+* improved Google Drive, Microsoft OneDrive, Dropbox and Amazon S3 functionalities so that admin is notified if there is something wrong with their activation
+* fixed bug in upload form when captcha is added

 = 4.19.2 =
 * codes improvements in plugin settings to protect against XSS attacks
 * code improvements in backend file browser to avoid directory traversal attacks